Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Don’t let yourself get a ticket.
 Radar detectors like the Best Escort Radar Detector can get you off the hook.
 It’s easy to speed without realizing it after all.
+And if you want to learn more about How We Choose the Best Radar Detector, then here you go.

 A standard radar detector works directly out of the box; plug in the power, mount it on the windshield and your ready to head off into the sunset exceeding the legal limit.
 Cobra’s iRAD-100 iRadar Detector, however isn’t quite as simple an affair.
 It links with the iPhone over Bluetooth to convey a variety of information on its screen ranging from red light cameras and speed trap locations on a map, to the type of radar it’s reading, to your car’s voltage output.